Nitrodist/markcampbell.me/_posts/2013-06-29-ideal-web-application-development-cycle.markdown

 For each feature/bug you work on, have only **one** branch for it.
 Once the branch is 'done', it will be merged into the master branch (read: production) and can then be safely removed.
 [Atlassian has some words](http://www.atlassian.com/git/workflows#!workflow-feature-branch) to say about this.
 Even [GitHub follows this method](http://scottchacon.com/2011/08/31/github-flow.html).

-Having each feature in its own branch allows for a few things:
+Having each feature/bug in its own branch allows for a few things:

 * Master can be kept in a buildable and production-ready state
 * Stuff in development (read: broken) stays out of master